LuvneeshM/OpenCV_in_Python/README.md

 # OpenCV_in_Python
-Compilation of some OpenCV stuff with which I played around.
+Compilation of some OpenCV (and SimpleCV) stuff with which I played around.